Investment policy focused on returns and responsibility

 We exercise due diligence in our selection of collaborative partners, and it is important to the foundation that the investments made by our trustees are rooted in the UN principle-based framework on responsible investment, the UN Global Compact principles, and in international conventions acceded to by Denmark.
 Thus, our investments, for instance, consider human rights, employment rights, the environment and anti-corruption measures; and, similarly, our investments will not contribute to any activities that involve unconventional weapons.

 2018 – DKK 89.5m

 2017 – DKK 171.1m

 2015 – DKK 137.6m

 Our grants depend on the earnings we accumulate.
 It is our ambition to distribute our earnings in their entirety – less costs and anti-inflationary measures.
 We moreover strive to establish a relatively stable level that will make allowances for such fluctuations as will naturally occur from one year to the next.
-For 2018, our scope for grants equals DKK 120m.

 Over the most recent years, the development of our grants was as follows:

 2016: DKK 92m